MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 ## Configure a static proxy for Microsoft Defender Antivirus

 Microsoft Defender Antivirus [cloud-delivered protection](cloud-protection-microsoft-defender-antivirus.md) provides near-instant, automated protection against new and emerging threats.
-Note, the connectivity is required for [custom indicators](manage-indicators.md) when Defender Antivirus is your active anti-malware solution as well as [EDR in block mode](edr-in-block-mode.md) which provides a fallback option when a non-Microsoft solution did not perform a block.
+Note that connectivity is required for [custom indicators](manage-indicators.md) when Microsoft Defender Antivirus is your active anti-malware solution and [EDR in block mode](edr-in-block-mode.md), which provides a fallback option when a non-Microsoft solution did not perform a block.

 Configure the static proxy using the Group Policy available in Administrative Templates: